 Subjectivity is similarly understood to be both distributed across different communicative networks and also mediated by them; in other words human identity does not exist a-priori but is in fact constituted by those different networks within which it is situated (such as social media.)
 Hence, the conditions of the Network Society present radical challenges to the account of autonomous and rational humanity that emerges in the European Enlightenment.
 As in other accounts of the conditions of subjectivity in late capitalism, such as Posthumanism humans are identified as enmeshed within and reliant upon existing economic, technological and ecological networks that are beyond their control.

 Taking this as a starting point we can consider how Bowie’s own persona as “more than one, less than many” mimicked the effects of late capitalism.
 His multiple identities were also, performatively, contingent upon those conditions he found himself in.

 In doing so we can use the following themes to think about both Bowie and human subjectivity in the age of the global system:

 DEATH; SEX/ GENDER; ECONOMICS; LOVE; MEDIUM (STUDIO); THE FUTURE

-[These ideas will be explored in an MA Seminar for Art in the Contemporary World lead by Francis Halsall and Vaari Claffey]
+[These ideas were be explored in an MA Seminar for Art in the Contemporary World lead by Francis Halsall and Vaari Claffey]